 If your virtualization software supports USB 3.0 emulation (which is the case if you are using VMWare or Parallels Desktop for Mac), be sure to use USB 3.0 emulation rather than USB 2.0 emulation, even if the USB port and the Wi-Fi adapter you are going to use are USB 2.0.
-Support for USB 3.0 requires Windows 8 or Windows 10 as the guest OS.
+Support for USB 3.0 requires at least Windows 8 as the guest OS.
 USB configuration in VMWare is illustrated below.

 USB 3.0 emulation is preferable because it dramatically increases the communication speed between the Wi-Fi adapter and guest OS.
 For example, in some adapters, switching the Wi-Fi channel might take 500 or even 1,000 milliseconds if you use USB 2.0 emulation and only 100 milliseconds if you use USB 3.0 emulation.
 Considering the fact that TamoGraph typically switches channels every 250 milliseconds, this difference is dramatic.
 Using USB 2.0 emulation might slow down the application considerably.

 For this reason, we recommend that you do not use VirtualBox as virtualization software.
 At the time of writing, VirtualBox has no USB 3.0 support.
 If you still want to use VirtualBox, at least use the Enable USB 2.0 (EHCI) Controller option; otherwise, your USB Wi-Fi adapter might not work.